Ontology Object Properties are Data Model Associative Entities – not Relationships

 FIBO identifies Universal Loan Identifier example

 We notice another object property, “isIdentifiedBy,” is the inverse of identifies.
-In some cases, this may just be an alias for user and ontologist convenience.
-However, for the oncologist, creating an inverse object property the only way to specify cardinality for the participating domain.
+Sometimes, this may be an alias for user and ontologist convenience.
+However, for the oncologist, creating an inverse object property is the only way to specify cardinality for the participating domain.

-The conventional mapping of object property to relationships erroneously derives two relationships lines between the Loan and its identifier.
+The conventional mapping of object property to relationships erroneously derives two relationship lines between tLoanoan and its identifier.

-In a PDM, this wrong design creates two Foreign Keys between the tables, a Loan -ID on Universal Loan Identifier, and ULI-ID on Loan.
+This wrong design creates two foreign keys between the tables in a PDM: a Loan ID on Universal Loan Identifier and a ULI-ID on Loan.

 Data Model Identification pattern (wrong and correct)